 CONCENTRATION RISK: The Sub-Investment Manager of a Fund may make investment decisions primarily on the basis of company-specific factors, which may result in a substantial portion of the Fund's investments consisting of securities of companies doing business in one industry or product field.
-Such a concentration of assets could increase the potential for volatility and risk of loss, especially in periods of pronounced market volatility.
+Other Funds may concentrate investments in securities of issuers from a particular country or geographic region.
+Such concentrations of assets could increase the potential for volatility and risk of loss, especially in periods of pronounced market volatility.

 INVESTMENT STYLE RISK: The Funds may take significant, long-term positions that the relevant Sub-Investment Manager believes are undervalued by the market.
 Companies in which a Fund invests may remain out of favour with the market for extended periods of time.
 Each Fund may continue to hold, and in some cases add to, a declining position so long as the Sub-Investment Manager continues to view the market as incorrectly valuing the security.
-As a result, each Fund faces the risk of mis-estimation by the Sub-Investment Manager in its fundamental analysis regarding the companies in which the Fund invests.
+As a result, each Fund faces the risk of misestimation by the Sub-Investment Manager in its fundamental analysis regarding the companies in which the Fund invests.
 The performance of the Funds may not closely correlate to specific market indices over time and may include extended periods of underperformance as compared to the broader market.

-RISKS OF SMALL AND MID-SIZED COMPANY STOCKS: Certain Funds may invest in equity securities of small and mid-sized companies.
+RISKS OF MICRO, SMALL AND MID-SIZED COMPANY STOCKS: Certain Funds may invest in equity securities of micro, small and mid-sized companies.
 Investment in such securities involves special risks.
-Among other things, the prices of securities of small and mid-sized companies generally are more volatile than those of larger companies; the securities of smaller companies generally are less liquid; and smaller companies generally are more likely to be adversely affected by poor economic or market conditions.
+Among other things, the prices of securities of micro, small and mid-sized companies generally are more volatile than those of larger companies; the securities of smaller companies generally are less liquid; and smaller companies generally are more likely to be adversely affected by poor economic or market conditions.
 Investments in securities of companies with smaller market capitalisations are generally considered to offer greater opportunity for appreciation but also may involve greater risks than customarily are associated with more established companies.
 The securities of smaller companies may be subject to more abrupt fluctuations in market price than larger, more established companies.
 Smaller companies may have limited product lines, markets or financial resources, or they may be dependent upon a limited management group.
 In addition to exhibiting greater volatility, smaller company stocks may, to a degree, fluctuate independently of larger company stocks (i.e., small company stocks may decline in price as the prices of large company stock rise or vice versa).